 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-(of an organism) containing genetic material that has been artificially altered so as to produce a desired characteristic.
+(of an organism or crop) containing genetic material that has been artificially altered so as to produce a desired characteristic.‘genetically modified viruses to insert new genes into growing plants’

 - ‘The organism is genetically modified and is likely to directly or indirectly enter the human food chain.’